 Good governance

+practices include sound

+management

+structures, employee

+relations,

-practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+remuneration of staff

+and tax compliance.

-Employee Relations UN Global Compact - Principles 3, 4, 5 and 6 Watchlist and Non- Compliant status Principle 3, 4, 5 and 6 of the UN Global Compact are related to labour conditions.
+SFDR Component Indicator Exclusion Criteria Description Sound Management Structure Gov UN Global Compact - Principle 10 Watchlist and Non-Compliant status Principle 10 of the UN Global Compact is related to anti-bribery and corruption and states businesses should work against corruption in all its forms, including extortion and bribery.
+Governance controversy assessment High & Severe Levels (equivalent to levels 4/5 and 5/5) As part of the controversy assessment, the following topics are included: accounting irregularities, bribery and corruption, anticompetitive practices, sanctions as well as board composition.
+Employee Relations UN Global Compact - Principles 3, 4, 5 and 6 Watchlist and Non-Compliant status Principle 3, 4, 5 and 6 of the UN Global Compact are related to labour conditions.
 The principles state that businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining; the elimination of all forms of forced and compulsory labour; the effective abolition of child labour; and the elimination of discrimination in respect of employment and occupation.
 Social Controversy Assessment High & Severe Levels (equivalent to levels 4/5 and 5/5) As part of the controversy assessment, the following topics are included: freedom of association, child/forced labour, health and safety, community relations, respect of human rights, labour standards, discrimination and harassment.
 Tax Compliance Governance Controversy Assessment High & Severe Levels (equivalent to levels 4/5 and 5/5) As part of the controversy assessment, taxes avoidance and evasion are taken into consideration.
-Remuneration of Staff Governance Controversy Assessment High & Severe Levels (equivalent to levels 4/5 and 5/5) As part of the controversy assessment, remuneration is taken into consideration
+Remuneratio n of Staff Governance Controversy Assessment High & Severe Levels (equivalent to levels 4/5 and 5/5) As part of the controversy assessment, remuneration is taken into consideration